smart-doc-group/smart-doc-group.github.io/docs/plugins/maven.md

 ```
 ### configuration
 #### configFile
 Specifies the configuration file used to generate documentation.
-Please use ./ at the beginning of the relative path, eg: `./src/main/resources/smart-doc.json`
+Please use `./` at the beginning of the relative path, eg: `./src/main/resources/smart-doc.json`

 #### projectName
 Specify the project name.
-It is recommended to use dynamic parameters, such as ${project.description}.
+It is recommended to use dynamic parameters, such as `${project.description}`.

-Starting from 2.3.4, if the projectName is not set in smart-doc.json or here, the plug-in is automatically set to the projectName in the pom.
+Starting from `2.3.4`, if the projectName is not set in `smart-doc.json` or here, the plug-in is automatically set to the projectName in the pom.

 #### excludes & includes